stridecolossus/JOVE/docs/blog/part-2-triangle/commands.md

 Command draw = (api, handle) -> api.vkCmdDraw(handle, 3, 1, 0, 0);
 ```

-This command specified three vertices, a single instance, both starting at index zero.
+This command specified three vertices in a single instance, both starting at index zero.

-Later we will factor this out to a factory when we address vertex buffers.
+Later we will factor this out to a factory when we address vertex buffers and models.

 ---